Applies to: Scarlett 2nd gen (6i6, 18i8, 18i20), All Clarett interfaces.

 - Scarlett 6i6

-To set up any A/D Conversion for Standalone Mode you will use the Output Routing tab of Focusrite Control to route the channels to the ADAT Outputs (or your choice.)
+To set up any A/D Conversion for Standalone Mode you will use Focusrite Control's Output Routing tab to route the channels to the ADAT Outputs (or your choice.)

 Here is an example of 18i20/8Pre/8PreX Standalone Mode Routing: